Genealogical transition in the noisy $N$-Branching Random Walk. How stronger selection may promote genetic diversity: Main results.

-\subsection{Main results}
+{\bf Structure of the manuscript:} In Section \ref{sec:mainResults} we present our main mathematical results.
+In Section \ref{sec:discussion}, we discuss some implications of our mathematical results to biology and the traveling wave literature.
+Some heuristics of our main results are presented in Section \ref{sect:heuristics}.
+Complete proofs of the existence of the phase transition are given in Sections \ref{sec:proofsWeakSelection} and \ref{sec:proofsStrongSelectino}. which rely on an integrability property of our exponential model presented in Section \ref{sect:poisson}.
+Finally, we postpone some technical but straightforward large deviations and uniform integrability results to the Appendix.

-We investigate the genealogy and the speed of evolution of the population in the case $\beta\in(0,1)$ and $\gamma\in(1,\infty)$.
-Not surprisingly, stronger selection always increases the speed of the fitness wave.
-See Figure \ref{fig:SpeedT2VsBeta2}.
-However, the model exhibits a surprising phase transition when investigating the genealogical structure of the population.
-More specifically, we exhibit a phase transition in the parameter space $(\gamma,\beta)$.
-For a fixed value of $\gamma$, define the critical parameter
+\section{Main results.}

-The regime $\beta<\beta_c$ will be referred to as the {\it weak selection} regime, and the regime $\beta>\beta_c$ as the {\it strong selection} regime.
+We investigate the ancestral lines, the genealogy, and the speed of evolution of the population in the case $\beta\in(0,1)$ and $\rho\in(1,\infty)$.
+Not surprisingly, stronger selection always increases the speed of the fitness wave (Theorem \ref{th:speedSelection} and Figure \ref{fig:SpeedT2VsBeta2}).
+However, the model exhibits a surprising phase transition when investigating the genealogical structure of the population (Theorem \ref{th:coaConvergence}).
+More specifically, we observe a phase transition in the parameter space $(\rho,\beta)$.
+For a fixed value of $\rho$, define the critical parameter

-{\bf Relative fitness vs absolute fitness.} To quantify relative fitness within the fitness wave, we consider the ancestry a randomly sampled point in the population $1$ generation in the past.
-We rank individuals in the parental population in decreasing order according to their fitness.
-(The fittest individual has rank $1$ and the less fit individual has rank $N$.)
-Let $R^N_1$ be the parental rank of a randomly sampled individual in today's population.
+The regime $\beta\in (0,\beta_c)$ will be referred to as the {\it fully-pulled} regime, and the regime $\beta\in(\beta_c,1)$ as the {\it semi-pulled} regime.
+In section \ref{sec:discussion} below, we provide thorough phenomenological discussions around this phase transition and will justify the terminology in terms of two distinct propagation regimes for the fitness wave.